BradleyCodeU/bradleycodeu.github.io/_apcsp/turtleart/TrtOpArt.md

 ### DIRECTIONS

 Define a function that will draw ONE COLUMN from top to bottom.
 You will use this in the algorithm below.
+You could draw a line of squares or circle or stick people or anything.

-Algorithm:
+Main Algorithm:
 - Pick pen up
 - Go to the top-left corner of the screen
 - Create a for i in range loop, then
+  - Pen down
-  - Call the function that draws one column
+  - Call your function that draws one column
+  - Pen up
-  - Go back to the top-left corner
+  - Go back to the top
+  - Set heading east
   - Move forward i